Academic faces Chinese lawsuit for exposing human rights abuses in Xinjiang

 “It is the first admission that they really are suffering major economic losses,” Zenz said.
 “Suing an academic — there is an element of desperation in there.”

-The lawsuit comes as Zenz and other researchers have been building a case that Beijing’s treatment of ethnic minorities in Xinjiang meet the definition of “genocide” under the Geneva Conventions.
+The lawsuit comes as Zenz and other researchers have been building a case that Beijing’s treatment of ethnic minorities in Xinjiang meets the definition of “genocide” under the Geneva Conventions.

-Zenz, who is German, began researching conditions in Xinjiang several years ago as an independent scholar, and since 2019 as a senior fellow at the Victims of Communism Memorial Foundation, a U.S.-based nonprofit.
+Zenz, who is German, began researching conditions in Xinjiang several years ago as an independent scholar, and since 2019 as a senior fellow at the Victims of Communism Memorial Foundation, a U.S.-based nonprofit organization.

-Chinese state media outlet Tianshan Web reported late Monday that unnamed companies had filed a lawsuit in Xinjiang against Zenz.
+Chinese state media outlet Tianshannet reported late Monday that unnamed companies had filed a lawsuit in Xinjiang against Zenz.
 China’s Foreign Ministry confirmed it on Tuesday.

 “Many companies and residents in Xinjiang suffered heavy losses after Zenz’s rumor of ‘forced labor’ came out of nowhere,” Foreign Ministry spokesman Zhao Lijian said at a routine briefing on Tuesday.
 “They detest and abhor such malicious smearing acts.”